linode/apl-docs/docs/for-ops/console/overview.md

 The Team `$name` section gives access to:

 - [Apps](../../for-devs/console/apps.md): All the apps available to the team on this platform
-- [Shortcuts](../../for-devs/console/shortcuts.md): All shortcuts available to the team on this platform
 - [Builds](../../for-devs/console/builds.md): A list of all builds created by the team
 - [Secrets](../../for-devs/console/secrets.md): A list of all secrets created by the team
 - [Workloads](../../for-devs/console/workloads.md): A list of all team workloads